-Relevant for: GUI components only
+Relevant for: GUI and API components

 |Scripted GUI components||

 When working with GUI tests, use scripted components to leverage features in both the Keyword View and the Editor, as well as other UFT tools for editing and debugging scripted components.

 For example, use the Step Generator to guide you through adding methods and functions, or the Editor to enter your VBScript statements manually using test objects and methods.

 Additionally, add user-defined functions, parameterize selected items, and add checkpoints and output values.